951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Free cancellation

-Don't worry if you change your plans.
-Cancel 24 hours before your activity starts and you'll receive a full refund.
+Don’t worry if your plans change.
+Cancel up to 24 hours before your activity starts and receive a full refund.

-Discover the magic of the Caminito del Rey, one of Spain's most spectacular trails, with Aloratur.
-Explore the authentic essence of Álora, a charming white village brimming with history, breathtaking viewpoints, and Andalusian tradition.
-A complete experience that combines adventure, nature, and culture in a unique setting.
+Discover the magic of the Caminito del Rey, one of Spain’s most impressive trails, together with the authentic charm of Álora, a beautiful white village full of history, spectacular viewpoints and Andalusian tradition.
+A complete day trip combining adventure, nature, culture and local gastronomy in a truly unique setting.

 From